 Travelling abroad - a risk assessment will be developed considering parental and medical advice and documented on the pupils IHP or EHP.
 If an IHP or EHP has not been developed, the school will record their findings.
 Best practice would be to translate these documents to the language of the country being visited.
 The international emergency number should be on the care plan (112 is the EU number).
+European Health Insurance cards should be applied for by the parents and supplied to the school prior to travel for all pupils that travel abroad.

 The results of risk assessments however they are recorded i.e. IHP, EHP etc. will be communicated to the relevant staff and records kept of this communication.